Selling Commercial Property: What Do I Need To Know?

 1. The necessary information on your property

 Not only will you need to prepare your premises, but you will also need to be prepared with details on your property in order to provide commercial real estate buyers with the information they require to purchase.
-This usually includes the commercial planning use classes (for instance D1 properties, or ‘public service’ buildings etc).
+This usually includes the commercial planning use classes (for instance D1 properties - now referred to as use class F1, as well as some elements of use class E - read more about the new use class changes here - or ‘public service’ buildings etc).
 Also important to provide are an EPC (Commercial Energy Performance certificate), business rate details, any costs that the buyer will be responsible for, and important health and safety information where applicable- such as the presence of asbestos.
 The buyer will also send Commercial Property Standard Enquiries (referred to as CPSEs) that would will be expected to answer (with the help of your solicitor), so make sure you know the necessary information on your commercial property.